Skip to main content

 }

-All configuration blocks that contain a filter block will only be applied to units that match the filter.
+All configuration blocks containing a filter block will apply only to units that match the specified filter.

 Full Reference for Authentication Blocks

-Authentication blocks are components used by environment and unit blocks to determine how Pipelines will authenticate with cloud platforms when running Terragrunt commands.
+Authentication blocks are configuration components used by environment and unit blocks to specify how Pipelines will authenticate with cloud platforms when executing Terragrunt commands.

 note

-Authentication blocks wrap other, more specific authentication blocks that are used to authenticate with specific cloud platforms.
-When Pipelines encounters an authentication block, it will attempt to authenticate with all cloud platforms defined within the block.
+Authentication blocks encapsulate more specific authentication configurations tailored to individual cloud platforms.
+When Pipelines processes an authentication block, it attempts to authenticate with all cloud platforms defined within it.

-At this time, the only supported block that can be nested within the authentication block is aws_oidc.
+Currently, the only supported block that can be nested within an authentication block is aws_oidc.

 tip

-Authentication blocks can be defined at both the environment and unit levels.
-When defined at the environment level, they will be applied to all units that match the filter of the environment.
+Authentication blocks can be declared at both the environment and unit levels.
+When declared at the environment level, they are applied to all units that match the associated filter.

 e.g.